 - Perform in an ensemble and demonstrate appropriate concert etiquette during a performance.

 - Demonstrate an understanding of compositional techniques.

 - Describe, recognize and aurally distinguish different musical styles and forms from the history of western music.

 - Sight-read and perform with functional proficiency on the piano.

 - Sight-sing in major and minor keys using solfeggio.

 Once you have completed your A.S.
-Degree, you might choose to work in a music store or sound recording studio.
-Or, you may teach privately and/or perform in musical groups.
-If you decide to transfer in order to complete a baccalaureate degree program, you may want to teach in a public school, pursue a Master’s degree or secure employment in various sectors of the music industry.
+Degree, you might choose to work in a music store, open a teaching studio, and/or perform in musical groups.
+If you decide to transfer in order to complete a baccalaureate degree program, you may want to teach music in a public school, become a music therapist, or study more intensively to become a professional performer.

 An A.S. in Music allows you to turn your passion for music into an exciting career.
 Many will need additional education at a transfer institution, but some you can start upon completion of your A.S. in Music degree!

 Music in the News

 In order to ensure seamless transfer, students should learn as much as they can about their baccalaureate program requirements.
 Students should consult with their SUNY Broome Music program advisor or a transfer counselor at the four-year school.
 Certain transfer programs will require an audition prior to acceptance.